fhiso/legacy-format/dates.md

 {.ednote}  There is no technical need for applications to support anything other than the Gregorian *calendar*.
 Would it be better to make only this one *required* and the others *recommended*?
-Ideally, applications would do more than simply check *dates* are synctactically valid and would offer conversions between supported *calendars*, *date* arithmetic, the ability to look up the day of the week and the *dates* of important feast days.
+Ideally, applications would do more than simply check *dates* are syntactically valid and would offer conversions between supported *calendars*, *date* arithmetic, the ability to look up the day of the week and the *dates* of important feast days.
 Few applications currently offer this.
 Would reducing the number of *required* *calendars* make it easier for vendors to provide such functionality?

+{.ednote}  The definitions given in this section only specify those details which are necessary to determine whether a *date* is *well-formed* in the given *calendar*.
+Should these descriptions be expanded to give more details to help applications convert between *calendars*?

 ### The Gregorian calendar                                  {#gregorian}